 With a limited yearly production, each piece upholds to the selective standards of luxury.
 Sheer elegance.
 A story which unfolds through their top collections: the Ref.
 1106, the Fifty Fathoms and the 1735.
 Collections which showcase centuries of contemporary innovation while holding on to the traditional mechanical design of their first luxury timepieces.

-Don’t fall short to the quartz models, for Breitling offers Titanium and Gold pieces with diamond encrusted elements.
 Explore their ageless collections, like the Navitimer, or SuperOcean GMT.
-For prestigious exclusivity, Breitling offers the Bentley series.
-An expression of the relentless functionality of two high-powered companies, through a one-of-the-kind wristwatch, just for you.
+For prestigious exclusivity, Breitling offers the Bentley series, an expression of the relentless functionality of two high-powered companies.

 A window into Europe’s dense, historical culture, a Breguet timepiece tells a story of ancient aristocracy, timeless romance and classical elegance.
 A story told by Louis XVI, the First Republic and most notoriously, Napoleon.
 Many of Europe’s great leaders have worn nothing less than a Breguet watch throughout their leadership.